huggingface/hub-docs/docs/hub/spaces-embed.md

 ></iframe>
 ```

-For instance using the NimaBoscarino/hotdog-gradio Space:
+For instance using the [NimaBoscarino/hotdog-gradio](https://huggingface.co/spaces/NimaBoscarino/hotdog-gradio) Space:
 <iframe src="https://nimaboscarino-hotdog-gradio.hf.space"frameborder="0"width="850"height="500" ></iframe>

 ## Embedding with WebComponents

-If the Space you wish to embed is a Gradio based Space you can additionally use Web Components to embed your Space.
-WebComponents are faster than IFrames and automatically adjust ro your web page so that you do not need to configure `width` or `height` for your element.
+If the Space you wish to embed is Gradio-based, you can use Web Components to embed your Space.
+WebComponents are faster than IFrames and automatically adjust to your web page so that you do not need to configure `width` or `height` for your element.

-First, you need to import the Gradio JS library that corresponds to the Space Gradio version by adding the following script to your HTML.
+First, you need to import the Gradio JS library that corresponds to the Gradio version in the Space by adding the following script to your HTML.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-embed-gradio-module.png"/>